The Impact of Qui Tam on Internal Compliance

 The National Whistleblower Center would like to thank Law Clerk Greg Dobbels for his assistance in reviewing False Claims Act cases.

-The National Whistleblowers Center (NWC) is an advocacy organization with a more than 20-year history of protecting the rights of individuals to speak out about wrongdoing in the workplace without fear of retaliation.
+The National Whistleblower Center (NWC) is an advocacy organization with a more than 20-year history of protecting the rights of individuals to speak out about wrongdoing in the workplace without fear of retaliation.
 Since 1988, the NWC has supported whistleblowers in the courts and before Congress, achieving victories for environmental protection, nuclear safety, government ethics, and corporate accountability.
-The NWC also sponsors several educational and assistance programs, including an online resource center on whistleblower rights, a speakers bureau of national experts and former whistleblowers, and a national attorney referral service run by the NWC’s sister group the National Whistleblower Legal Defense and Education Fund (NWLDEF).
-The National Whistleblowers Center is a non-partisan, non-profit organization based in Washington, DC.
+The NWC also sponsors several educational and assistance programs, including an online resource center on whistleblower rights, a speakers bureau of national experts and former whistleblowers, and a Whistleblower Legal Assistance Program run by the NWC affiliated group the National Whistleblower Legal Defense and Education Fund (NWLDEF).
+The National Whistleblower Center is a non-partisan, non-profit organization based in Washington, DC.

 Exhibit 1, Kansas Gas & Electric v.
 Brock